All Episodes

 Nobody knows.

-Uh my accountant had said to me that uh I need for some little itzy bitsy nothing sum, I need a 1099R.
+My accountant had said to me that I need, for some little itsy-bitsy nothing sum, I need a 1099R.

 I'm ashamed of myself for knowing these numbers.

-You know, I've lived in various countries, the uh and I never knew the government form numbers.
+You know, I've lived in various countries, and I never knew the government form numbers.

-This is the only country where the government forms a household names.
+This is the only country where the government forms are household names.

-People say, oh yeah, well, I'll send you the W2, and then you send me the 1099, and that way we'll be able to uh fill in the 1040.
+People say, oh, yeah, well, I'll send you the W2 and then you send me the 1099, and that way we'll be able to fill in the 1040.

-Oh, wait a minute, I haven't had the W eight from you yet.
+Oh, wait a minute, I haven't had the W8 from you yet.

-This is the only country in the world where government forms a household names.
+This is the only country in the world where government forms are household names.

 I thought it was like something the pirates had.

-You know, if you're on the in Pirates of the Caribbean and you're one of the scurvy lads on the deck and come April the 15th, you have to say to the captain, ah, Captain, you'll be issuing me a 1099, won't yeah uh and because he got like three groats for being on the ship.
+You know, if you're in Pirates of the Caribbean and you're one of the scurvy lads on the deck, and come April the 15th, you have to say to the captain, ah, captain, you'll be issuing me a 1099 R, won't you?

 But it turned out to be something I needed.